 Corporate reputation is how your customers, investors, and stakeholders view you in the marketplace.
 Stakeholders can include your employees, prospects, influencers, shareholders, and even competitors.
 Corporate reputation impacts your market value and long-term success.
 Minor changes in how your stakeholders view you will have a lasting impact on your success.

 How do you evaluate your reputation?

-Evaluating your reputation is a complicated calculation.
+Evaluating your online reputation is a complicated calculation.
 It takes both online monitoring and having valuable conversations with key stakeholders.
 Part of evaluating your reputation includes reviewing how you compare to your competitors.

 How do you manage your company reputation?

-Managing company reputation means building a strategy for managing messaging about your business, monitoring third-party mentions, and responding to others when they talk about you.
+Managing reputation means building a strategy for managing messaging about your business, monitoring third-party mentions, and responding to others when they talk about you.
 Managing your company’s reputation is a never-ending job, as you must continue to cultivate it even when you know your image is strong and sentiments are positive.

 Kent Campbell is the chief strategist for Reputation X, an award-winning reputation management agency based in the San Francisco Bay Area of California.
 Kent has over 15 years of experience with SEO reputation management, Wikipedia editing, review management, and strategy.
 Kent has helped celebrities, leaders, executives, and marketing professionals improve the way they are seen online.
 Kent writes about reputation, SEO, Wikipedia, and PR-related topics, and is an expert witness for reputation-related legal matters.
 You can find Kent's biography here.